precice/dealii-adapter/docs/adapter-dealii-solver-details.md

 ![BC](https://user-images.githubusercontent.com/33414590/58467535-2e850080-813c-11e9-8f1a-2f58a6f8f6cb.png)

 Here, the first boundary condition is applied to the Dirichlet boundary Gamma_u and we prescribe a zero displacement.
 The second boundary condition is applied to the Neumann boundary Gamma_sigma and describes basically our coupling interface, since the traction vector is obtained from our flow solver.
-As last point, the initial condition are given in in equation 1.3:
+As last point, the initial conditions are given in equation 1.3:

 ![IC](https://user-images.githubusercontent.com/33414590/58469388-b02a5d80-813f-11e9-8ddc-e2726ebf7998.png)